-GROWTH OF WESTERN CIVILIZATION 102.
 A continuation of Course 101.
 Particular attention is given to the great movements which have been significant in the development of western civilization to the present day.

-EASTERN EUROPE SINCE 1815 Three hours 201.
-Russia from 1815 to the near present.
+201. EASTERN EUROPE SINCE 1815 Three hours Russia from 1815 to the near present.
 Lectures, readings, and reports.
 Prerequisites: 101 and 102.
 For Sophomores and Juniors.

-202. EASTERN EUROPE SINCE 1815 The Balkan States, Austria, Hungary, and Czecho-Slovakia.
+202. EASTERN EUROPE SINCE 1815 Three hours The Balkan States, Austria, Hungary, and Czecho-Slovakia.
 Lectures, readings, and reports.
 Prerequisites: same as 201.

+203. English History to 1600

-203. ENGLISH HISTORY TO 1600 An outline of the political and constitutional history of England.
+An outline of the political and constitutional history of England.
 Prerequisites: 101 and 102.
 For Sophomores and Juniors.

-Three hours ENGLISH HISTORY 1600 TO 1950.
-204. Continuation of 203, which is prerequisite.
+204. English History 1600 to 1950.
+Three hours Continuation of 203, which is prerequisite.

-Three hours 205.
-EUROPE SINCE 1815 The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of socialism.
+205. EUROPE SINCE 1815

+The general history of Europe since 1815, with emphasis on such topics as the revolutionary movement in France, the unification of Germany, the rise of socialism.
 Discussion and assigned reading.
 Presupposes a high school course in general history.

-EUROPE SINCE 1815 206.
+206. EUROPE SINCE 1815

 A continuation of 205, which is prerequisite.
 Courses 205 and 206 are for Freshmen; open to Sophomores by special arrangement.